 About The Gallery

-As his program evolved, Bernarducci began to exhibit more contemporary realism and mounted solo shows by Stephen Hannock and Robert Terry, as well as survey exhibitions that included work by prominent realists such as Martha Diamond, Jane Freilicher, and Craig Mcpherson among others.
-By the late 1980s, Bernarducci moved the operation to Soho on Broadway and Prince Street where he continued showing primarily emerging artists.
+As his program evolved, Bernarducci began to exhibit more contemporary realism and mounted solo shows by Stephen Hannock and Robert Terry, as well as survey exhibitions that included work by prominent realist painters such as Martha Diamond and Jane Freilicher.
+By the late 1980s, Bernarducci moved the operation to SoHo on Broadway and Prince Street where he continued showing primarily emerging artists.

 Throughout the 1990s Bernarducci worked as director of two important realist galleries – Tastischeff and Co and Fischbach Gallery, both on 57th Street.
 There he represented the paintings of John Stuart Ingle, Jane Wilson, Leigh Behnke, Lois Dodd and many others, including G. Daniel Massad, whom he continues to represent.
 In 2000 he opened Bernarducci Meisel Gallery, where he worked to establish and elevate the careers of well known realist and hyperrealist artists, such as the West Coast pop artist Mel Ramos, placing their works in important public and private collections.